kontent-ai/delivery-sdk-js/packages/delivery/README.md

 ## Browser & Node.js support

 Both browser & node.js are supported by this library.
 However, due to some differences (especially around parsing HTML) library uses `parse5` to parse HTML in node.js environment and DOM in browsers.
-Since `parse5` is relatively bulky library, we are shipping a browser-only UMD package without this dependency to keep the library size at a minimum.
+Since `parse5` is quite bulky library, we are shipping a browser-only UMD package without this dependency to keep the library size at a minimum.

 ## Testing